 Filling up the gauge means activating Arsene, manifestation of Joker's Persona, which pretty much supercharges each of his moves, culminating with the final smash aptly called All-Out Attack.

 Today's Super Smash Bros.
-Ultimate update also brings the Stage Builder , even though Nintendo accidentally spoiled that surprise in an unrelated trailer.
+Ultimate update also brings the , even though Nintendo accidentally spoiled that surprise in an unrelated trailer.
 Not that there was much to spoil, since Smashes usually get them, but still.
 You can check it out at around 11:04.

 Super Smash Bros.
 Ultimate's video editor seems like a simple and fun way to Martin Scorcese the clips of your favourite wins, although we'll see how it works in practice.